 We are so afraid of pain and sadness and darkness that we are afraid to embrace them.
 We are missing out on an incredible opportunity for growth.
 A phrase that often comes to my mind is “the refiner’s fire,” or the idea that it is only through extreme heat and pressure that coal becomes a diamond.

 So I started looking for lessons.
 I changed the meaning of “why me?” to look for ways I may have grown during this experience.

 My biggest take away was this: I desperately needed to take care of myself for a while.
 I needed to put myself first and get some rest.
 I am terrible at putting myself first.
 I don’t mean to say that I am amazingly selfless or anything, just that I err on the side of martyrdom.
 Everyone else’s needs come first even if that means I’m running on empty.
 But clearly that wasn’t working for any of us.

 My kids deserve a mom who is happy.
 They deserve a mom who knows how to be happy.
 Not one who puts herself down or never gets to recharge.My kids deserve a mom who knows how to be happy.
 Click To Tweet

 Another phrase I love is, “you can’t pour from an empty cup.”
 Before this, I might have said, “I hear what you’re saying, but what choice do I have?
 There just isn’t time for me to do the things that I enjoy, and that is so much less important than my family’s needs anyway.”
 Well, I was wrong.
 You really can’t pour from an empty cup.
 You will get frustrated.
 You will get angry.
 You will be resentful and exhausted.
 And not only does your family deserve better, but so do you.
 You are worth it.

-In the middle of it all, I wondered if I had made the right choice to take medication or if I should have continued trying to fix it on my own.
-The important thing is, that I’m trying to fix it.
+I know a lot of people who don’t think medication is the answer, and for some, maybe that is true.
+But the important thing is, that you try to fix it.
 I’m taking better care of myself so I can take better care of everyone else, and it gets easier every day.